TACC/MassivePixelEnvironment/README.md

 MPE-ClusterEdition
 ==================

 Most Pixels Ever.
-Redeveloped for Clusters and Tiled Displays!
+Developed for Clusters and Tiled Displays!